-Nassau County Attorney for Disability Benefits Claims
+Nassau County Advocate for Disability Benefits Claims

 If you are not able to support yourself through work due to a physical disability, you may be eligible for disability benefits.
-An experienced lawyer can help you explain how your disability keeps you from working in terms the Social Security Administration (SSA) will understand.
+An experienced advocate can help you explain how your disability keeps you from working in terms the Social Security Administration (SSA) will understand.

 At Dennis S. Berkowsky, we are dedicated to helping clients throughout Long Island document the physical causes of their disabilities so they can get disability benefits.
-Attorney Dennis Berkowsky, a Long Island native, has practiced law in New York since 1981.
+Advocate Dennis Berkowsky, a Long Island native, has practiced law in New York since 1981.

 Helping You Make Your Case for Social Security Benefits

 In order to qualify for disability benefits, you have to prove that you have a medical condition that prevents you from working.
 The SSA has researched many of the most common physical disorders in order to identify the level at which they cause people to become work-disabled.

 The following are the major categories the SSA uses for physical impairments, along with some of the most common disorders that fall into each category:

 - Musculoskeletal disorders (amputation, chronic joint pain, etc.)

 - Sensory disorders (blindness, hearing loss, loss of speech, etc.)

 - Respiratory disorders (asthma, cystic fibrosis, sleep apnea, etc.)